cta-rta/astri-rta-bootstrapper/README.md

 * name = [required] name of the ScriptExecutor, could be anything
 * language = [python/c++] [required] script programming language
 * interpreter = [optional] full path to language interpreter (e.g. /home/cta/.conda/envs/astripipe/bin/python)
-* sleepSec = [required] the ScriptExecutor will sleep for sleepSec after each directory poll
+* sleepSec = [required] the ScriptExecutor will sleep for 'sleepSec' seconds after each directory poll

 * exeDir = [required] full path to the directory that contains the script executable (should NOT end with '/')
 * exeName = [required] the script executable name (e.g. astriana.py)

 * inputDir = [required] full path to the directory that contains the input files (should NOT end with '/')

 * inputSearchDict = [Python dictionary] [required] Here are defined all the inputs you want to give to the script.
 There are two types of input: the 'file' type (the ScriptExecutor will look for it) and the 'string' type -> its value is passed through the configuration file.
-Each dictionary key has a incremental integer number.
-The corrisponding value is another python dictionary that describe the input.
+Each dictionary key has a incremental integer number that corrisponds to the order with wich you want to give the inputs.
+The corrisponding value is another python dictionary that describe the input (lets call it value-dictionary).
 The value-dictionary contains several parameters:
-  * type: [file/string] -> if it is a 'file' type, it will be searched using ext, pattern and excludepattern parameters.
-If it is a 'string' type, its value is passed through the value parameter.
+  * type: [file/string] -> if the input is type 'file', it will be searched using 'ext', 'pattern' and 'excludepattern' parameters.
+If it is type 'string', its value is passed through the 'value' parameter.
   * ext: file extension, must be start with '.' (e.g. .lv2b)
   * pattern: if a 'pattern' value is provided, the ScriptExecutor will looks for a filename with extension 'ext' and containing the 'pattern' in its filename
   * excludepattern: -> if a 'excludepattern' value is provided, the ScriptExecutor will looks for a filename with extension 'ext' and NOT containing the 'excludepattern' in its filename
   * value: the actual string value if type=string
-Example:

 ```python
 inputSearchDict = {'1':{'type':'file', 'ext':'.lv2a', 'pattern':'', 'exludepattern':'irf', 'value':''}, '2':{'type':'string', 'ext':'', 'pattern':'', 'exludepattern':'', 'value':'/home/cta/Baroncelli_development/astri-rta-bootstrapper/tmp/dl2b.out/astri.lv2b.tmp'}}
 ```